top of page

-One of the more remarkable aspects of convection is the ability to cook multiple foods at one time with no transfer of flavor.
-That means that any time your oven is on, unless you are cooking a specialty item that requires precise temperatures, you should be able to cook several different foods at one time.
+One of the more remarkable aspects of convection is the ability to cook multiple foods at once with no transfer of flavor.
+That means that any time your oven is on unless you are cooking a specialty item that requires precise temperatures, you should be able to cook several different foods simultaneously.

 Since it’s the season for warming winter soups, let's look at how using your Convection or Steam oven can simplify the process and help you create flavorful soups.